teamscode/teamscode-website/content/contests/spring-2019-mihs.md

   <a href="http://www.audian.com/"><img src="/images/partners/audian.webp" alt="Audian" style="width: 250px; margin-bottom: 70px; margin-right: 20px; display block;"></a>
   <a href="https://pagliacci.com"><img src="/images/partners/pagliacci.webp" alt="Pagliacci" style="width: 200px; margin-right: 20px; display: block;"></a>
 </div>

-# _Interested in joining our team?_

-Click the button below to apply to our team.
-We are looking for interested middle school or high school students who want to spread their passion for computer science to their peers.
-Apply today to join our 501(c)(3) nonprofit and help make a difference!

-<a href = "/contests/create"><button class = "contests-header-section-button" style="margin-top:10px">JOIN OUR TEAM</button></a>

 # Our fifth biannual programming contest